Skip to content

 After completing this chapter, you will be able to:

-• [ ] Define member functions outside the class body, understanding the :: scope resolution operator
+• [ ] Define member functions outside the class body and understand the scope resolution operator ::.

-• [ ] Distinguish the semantic differences between class and struct, and choose appropriately
+• [ ] Distinguish between the semantic differences of class and struct and choose the appropriate one.

 Environment Setup